nicodefaa/SovellustenHakkerointi/h4_Some_Disassembly_Required.md

 ## a) Installing Ghidra

+I used John Hammond's (Hammond 2022) YouTube video as a reference on how to install and setup ghidra.

 I downloaded the latest Ghidra version 12.1.3 from https://github.com/NationalSecurityAgency/ghidra/releases, as a zip file.

 Next I used the unzip tool to extract the files into a new directory.